 - Bitcoin transaction graphs: The Blockchain is an interesting graph that is often analyzed in the cryptocurrency space.
 Another insightful graph arises when you use Bitcoin wallets as vertices and transactions between wallets as edges.
 The resulting graph reflects the money flow between Bitcoin wallets.
 This graph is critical to learning about global money flow patterns.

-This article dives into these 8 applications.
+This article dives into these 9 applications.
 At the end of the article, you will find awesome resources to download graph data sets.
 Plus, I will answer the question about the largest graphs in the world.
-[The reading time is 9 minutes.]

 You may ask this question because you are a computer science student who needs to write a report on the topic of graphs.
 Or you may think about working, or even doing research, in the area of graph theory.
 Or you have learned about graphs in an introduction to computer science lecture.

-Graphs are everywhere (that’s how my dissertation begins).
+Graphs are everywhere.
 So let’s dive into a list of motivating use cases for graph data and graph algorithms.